pyrocms-templates/template-template/README.md

 Use option `--force` to download a fresh copy of `template-template`.

-The builder will prompt you to either a default `slug`, addon `type` and `vendor` for the target template.
+The builder will prompt you to enter a default `slug`, addon `type` and `vendor` for the target template.

 ```
 Template default slug? [name]: